cedozie/Bellabeat-Device-Consumer-Behaviour-Analysis/README.md

 - RMarkdown: Reproducible reporting and HTML documentation
 - Git & GitHub: Version control and project collaboration

-### How to View the Full Report or Run the Analysis
+### How to Run the Analysis or View the Full Report
 #### 1. Prerequisite:
-- Install the necessary R packages listed in analytical tools and package section above: install.packages(c("tidyverse", "lubridate", "ggplot2", "....")
+- Install the necessary R packages listed in analytical tools and package section above:
+install.packages(c("tidyverse", "lubridate", "ggplot2", "....")

 #### 2. Run the R Markdown File:
 - Open the Bellabeat_Device_Consumer_Behaviour_Analysis_Report.Rmd file in in RStudio.
 - Knit the .Rmd file to generate the HTML report.

 #### 3. View the Final Report:
-Open the following link in any browser to view the comprehensive analysis report which includes analysis and visualizations, key analytical findings and insights, quantified business value, data-driven marketing recommendations, implementation roadmap, lessons learned, conclusion:
+- Open the following link in any browser to view the comprehensive analysis report which includes analysis and visualizations, key analytical findings and insights, quantified business value, data-driven marketing recommendations, implementation roadmap, lessons learned, conclusion:
 https://cedozie.github.io/Bellabeat-Device-Consumer-Behaviour-Analysis/Bellabeat_Device_Consumer_Behaviour_Analysis_Report.html

 ### Skills Demonstrated